mrufrufin/cv/README.md

 - Organization and planning of concerts and rehearsals

 `2010-2011` __Private Instructor in Percussion (freelance)__, Flushing, NY
-- Taught private lessons in percussion to students ranging from high school students to adults

 ## Fellowships and Residencies
 `2022` __Composer Residency, Virginia Center for the Creative Arts__, Amherst, VA

 `2020` __Project Participant and Contributor, Art-a-Hack Dancedemic__, New York, NY / online
-- remote hackathon in conjunction with Battery Dance Festival
+- remote hackathon in conjunction with Battery Dance Festival ([https://artahack.io/projects/hieroglyph/](https://artahack.io/projects/hieroglyph/))

 `2010` __Performance Fellow, Bang on a Can Summer Music Institute__, North Adams, MA